influx6/shogun/readme.md

-Shogun by default will save binaries into the `GOBIN` or `GOPATH/bin` path extracted from the environment, however this can be changed by setting a `SHOGUNBIN` environment varable.
+Shogun by default will save binaries into the `GOBIN` or `GOPATH/bin` path extracted from the environment, however this can be changed by setting a `SHOGUNBIN` environment variable.
 More so, Shogun names all binaries the name of the parent package unless one declares an explicit annotation `@binaryName` at the package level.

 ```